OpenEvalProject/evals/manuscripts/elife-73330/v3/manuscript.md

 ### Affiliations

-1. https://ror.org/0293rh119 Institute of Ecology and Evolution, University of Oregon Eugene United States
+1. Institute of Ecology and Evolution, University of Oregon Eugene United States ([ROR:0293rh119](https://ror.org/0293rh119))
-2. https://ror.org/0293rh119 Department of Biology, University of Oregon Eugene United States
+2. Department of Biology, University of Oregon Eugene United States ([ROR:0293rh119](https://ror.org/0293rh119))

 † Corresponding author

 ## Abstract

 Stable adherence to epithelial surfaces is required for colonization by diverse host-associated microbes.
 Successful attachment of pathogenic microbes to host cells via adhesin molecules is also the first step in many devastating infections.
 Despite the primacy of epithelial adherence in establishing host-microbe associations, the evolutionary processes that shape this crucial interface remain enigmatic.
 Carcinoembryonic antigen-related cell adhesion molecules (CEACAMs) encompass a multifunctional family of vertebrate cell surface proteins which are recurrent targets of bacterial adhesins at epithelial barriers.
 Here, we show that multiple members of the primate CEACAM family exhibit evidence of repeated natural selection at protein surfaces targeted by bacteria, consistent with pathogen-driven evolution.
 Divergence of CEACAM proteins between even closely related great apes is sufficient to control molecular interactions with a range of bacterial adhesins.
 Phylogenetic analyses further reveal that repeated gene conversion of CEACAM extracellular domains during primate divergence plays a key role in limiting bacterial adhesin host tropism.
-Moreover, we demonstrate that gene conversion has continued to shape CEACAM diversity within human populations, with abundant human CEACAM1 variants mediating evasion of adhesins from pathogenic Neisseria .
+Moreover, we demonstrate that gene conversion has continued to shape CEACAM diversity within human populations, with abundant human CEACAM1 variants mediating evasion of adhesins from pathogenic Neisseria.
 Together this work reveals a mechanism by which gene conversion shapes first contact between microbes and animal hosts.

 ## Introduction